 “This permit will be linked to your hunting license or LEN number at the time of purchase.
 So if you purchase your permit at a later date, please remember to have your hunting license or LEN number,” Ms. Dunning said.

-Delaware Waterfowl Stamps and hunting licenses are sold online, at the licensing office in DNREC’s Richardson & Robbins Building, 89 Kings Highway, Dover and by license agents statewide.
+Delaware Waterfowl Stamps and hunting licenses are sold online, at the licensing desk in DNREC’s Richardson & Robbins Building, 89 Kings Highway, Dover, DE 19901, and by license agents statewide.
 To find a participating agent, or to purchase a license online, visit Delaware Licenses.
 For additional information on Delaware hunting licenses, call 302-739-9918.